-Notability is rated just equal to GoodNotes 5 on the Apple Appstore.
+Notability is rated just equal to GoodNotes 5 on the Apple App Store.
 It is one of the primary choices for any Apple user taking notes on their iPads.

 The app is regularly ranked at #1 for top paid apps on the Apple App Store.
-It also got an Editor’s Choice Award on the platform, alongside GoodNotes 5.
+It also got an Editor’s Choice Award on the platform alongside GoodNotes 5.
 Notability is priced at $8.99.

-- Another highlighted feature of Notability is its simplified approach to organise the notes.
+- Another highlighted feature of Notability is its simplified approach to organizing the notes.
 It does not provide any complicated process while filing your digital notebook, and it helps to find the notes from long back quickly in a moment.

 #3.
 Microsoft OneNote

-The classic offering from OneNote from Microsoft is an excellent choice for note-taking and the best free note-taking application available on the Apple App Store, without a shadow of a doubt.
+The classic offering from OneNote from Microsoft is an excellent choice for note-taking and the best free note-taking application available on the Apple App Store without a shadow of a doubt.
 It is rated 4.7/5 on the app store.

 OneNote is the most robust note-taking application with cross-platform compatibility.
 Moreover, it provides almost the similar features provided on the paid apps without charging a penny.

 - Microsoft, in OneNote, provides the most flexible note-taking structure.
 It allows you to set up and use the app the way you want.